jrdnh/jrdnh.github.io/content/posts/basic-financial-modeling-with-python.md

 ## Refactor to make it a bit more generic

-Great, the operating statement has a revenue line item.
-It would be great fixed costs next.
-We could model fixed costs using the same method: initial value that grows at an annual rate, compounding over each period.
+The operating statement has a revenue line item.
+Let's add a line for fixed costs next.
+We could model fixed costs using the same method: an initial value that grows at an annual rate, compounding over each period.
 The code is almost exactly the same as `revenue`.
-This is a common pattern, so we could pull it out into a separate function.
+This is a common pattern, so let's pull it out into a separate function.

 ```python
 from typing import Callable, Iterable